Methodology

 Base Impact (30% weight)

-A fixed score representing the sustainability ceiling of an industry.
-Oil & Gas scores 20 because the core business is extracting fossil fuels — no amount of solar panels on headquarters changes that.
-SaaS scores 75 because software has a fundamentally lower environmental footprint.
-This is a ceiling, not a floor — it caps how high a company in that sector can score.
+A fixed score representing the sustainability ceiling of an industry based on its physical impact on the planet.
+Oil & Gas scores 20 because the core business is extracting fossil fuels.
+SaaS scores 70 because software has a fundamentally lower environmental footprint.
+Financial Services scores 50 because the planet experiences what banks finance, not just their office emissions.

 Performance (70% weight)